-Amber Smith is the best selling author of the book, Danger Close: My Epic Journey as a Combat Helicopter Pilot in Iraq and Afghanistan (Atria, Simon & Schuster).
-Smith flew into enemy fire in some of the most dangerous combat zones in the world.
-One of only a few women to fly the OH-58D Kiowa Warrior helicopter—whose mission, armed reconnaissance, required its pilots to stay low and fly fast, perilously close to the fight—Smith deployed to Iraq and Afghanistan as a member of the elite 2-17 Cavalry Regiment, part of the legendary 101st Airborne Division, the Screaming Eagles.
-She rose to Pilot-in-Command and Air Mission Commander in the premier Kiowa unit in the military.
+Amber’s best selling book, Danger Close: My Epic Journey as a Combat Helicopter Pilot in Iraq and Afghanistan (Atria, Simon & Schuster) describes how she flew into enemy fire in some of the most dangerous combat zones in the world.
+She was one of only a few women to fly the OH-58D Kiowa Warrior helicopter.

 Amber has a master of science degree in safety, security, and emergency management with a specialization and graduate certificate in Homeland Security from Eastern Kentucky University.
 She earned a bachelor of science in professional aeronautics from Embry Riddle Aeronautical University.